HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/adminui.md

 ## Video tutorial

 You can watch the video for a visual walkthrough of using the Admin UI.
-The steps in the video closely follow the instructions in this topic and are intended to serve as a visual reference to enhance your understanding.
+The steps in the video closely follow the instructions in this topic and intend to serve as a visual reference to enhance your understanding.
 The video shows you the instructions for logging in to the Admin UI, creating schemas and scopes, managing database forms, views, and agents, and configuring activated forms.

-<div class="iframe-container"><iframe width="600" height="400" src="../assets/video/drapivideo1.mp4" allowfullscreen="true" title="Using Admin UI"></iframe></div>
+<div class="iframe-container"><iframe width="600" height="400" src="../assets/video/drapivideo1.mp4" title="Using Admin UI"></iframe></div>

 ## Log in to Admin UI